From manual patching to QPatch Compact

 - Integrated system

 - Small footprint

 - Giga-seal on demand

-The QPlate® is unique with the microflow-based design and silicon-coated lining that ensures efficient compound exchange and gigaohm seals without using seal enhancers.
+The QPlate is unique with its microflow-based design and silicon-coated lining, ensuring efficient compound exchange and gigaohm seals without using seal enhancers.

 - Giga-Ω seals in physiological solutions

 - Minute compound quantities required

 - Accurate concentration at the cell